dltj/dltj-blog/content/2007-04-26-disseminator-centric-repository.md

 The last step is to add this disseminator bDef/bMech combination to an object.
 Edit any object in the repository and go to the "Disseminators" pane.
 If there are other disseminators already defined for this object, select "New" along the left side.
 Put in a label — any label will do.
 Next to "Behavior defined by..." select `demo:bDefExample`.
 Then next to "Mechanism" select `demo:bMechExample`.
 The admin client will prompt for a DC binding; select "Add" and choose the DC datastream in the pop-up window.

-{% include figure image_path="/wp-content/uploads/2007/04/objectdisseminatorsdatastream.png" caption="Fedora Admin Sample Object&rsquo;s &ldquo;Disseminators&rdquo; pane in progress" alt="Fedora Admin Sample Object&rsquo;s &ldquo;Disseminators&rdquo; pane in progress" %}{: .align-center}
+{{ image(float="center" localsrc="/wp-content/uploads/2007/04/objectdisseminatorsdatastream.png", caption="Fedora Admin Sample Object&rsquo;s &ldquo;Disseminators&rdquo; pane in progress", alt="Fedora Admin Sample Object&rsquo;s &ldquo;Disseminators&rdquo; pane in progress") }}

 Select "Save Changes" at the bottom.
 The completed disseminator looks like this:

-{% include figure image_path="/wp-content/uploads/2007/04/objectdisseminators.png" caption="Fedora Admin Sample Object&rsquo;s &ldquo;Disseminators&rdquo; pane completed" alt="Fedora Admin Sample Object&rsquo;s &ldquo;Disseminators&rdquo; pane completed" %}{: .align-center}
+{{ image(float="center" localsrc="/wp-content/uploads/2007/04/objectdisseminators.png", caption="Fedora Admin Sample Object&rsquo;s &ldquo;Disseminators&rdquo; pane completed", alt="Fedora Admin Sample Object&rsquo;s &ldquo;Disseminators&rdquo; pane completed") }}

 There is a sample object in the DRC source code repository that has the disseminator already defined.